 McEnroe was cunning in other ways about expressing his frustration and anger.
 He knew cursing and abusing umpires would lead to code violations.
 So instead of cursing them he would say things like, "You are so low that words can't describe how low I think you are!"
 Of course this is every bit as insulting and hurtful as cursing the person, but it made the code violation difficult to pin on him.

-Human beings are supposed to be rational creatures, but too often our emotions drive our actions while our reasoning abilities are relegated to the back of the bus.
+Human beings are supposed to be rational creatures, but too often our emotions drive our actions while our reasoning abilities are relegated.

 This is frequently the case in tennis matches because the one-on-one aspect of tennis competition makes it an inherently stressful and emotional situation.